ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 mathjax: false
 featured: false
 comments: true
-title: title: What's New in SharePoint and One Drive - Oct 2016
+title: Introduction to Power BI
 tags:
-- SharePoint
+- Power BI
-- One Drive
+- Analytics
-- Office 365
+- BI
-category: SharePoint
+category: Power BI
 ---
 In this post, I will summarize the vision and roadmap of SharePoint and One Drive announced at Microsoft Ignite 2016.
 Learn how Microsoft is reinventing content collaboration.
 {% include youtubePlayer.html id="lNoL9dmarVE" %}